 If that sounds like you, check out Logitech's K780.
 It has full-sized keys, a proper number pad, and a familiar layout, but is still a reasonable size for travel.
 Compact yet comfortable, it sits somewhere between ultra-portable models and standard desktop keyboards.

 Like many Logitech keyboards, the K780 lets you quickly and seamlessly switch between devices.
 It can pair with up to three devices at once, and you can easily switch between them via the first three function buttons in the upper left corner.

 It’s compatible with PC, Mac, iOS, Android, and Chrome OS, so you can use it with all your favorite devices.
 Many competing brands offer this broad device compatibility, but few can actually remember multiple devices and easily switch between them.

-Because the Logitech K780 has a wide stand built into the top of keyboard, it’s our pick if you’re planning to do a lot of typing on your phone and tablet.
+Because the Logitech K780 has a wide stand built into the top of keyboard, it’s my pick if you’re planning to do a lot of typing on your phone and tablet.
 The simple device switching means you could be working away on your laptop, and quickly switch the keyboard to your phone to reply to a text.

 That integrated stand is a useful feature for some, especially anyone who wants to use a full-sized keyboard with their tablet or phone, but a downside for others.
 It’s not removeable, and adds bulk and weight to an otherwise slim keyboard, making it a bit less portable than it could be.

 Best Ultralight Option: Arteck HB030B

 For those looking for a lightweight travel-friendly keyboard, the Arteck HB030B is the way to go.
 This slim, compact model weighs less than eight ounces and measures just 9.7 x 5.9 x 0.2 inches.
 It doesn’t have a number pad, which shaves off a bit of width.